Mae Ffarm Ofal Clynfyw’n gwmni cymunedol sydd yn cynnal a chefnogi pobl anabl a bregus trwy sawl prosiect dysgu

 We work to support the whole rural community thorough fun and inclusive projects.
 Since 2018 we have developed a close alliance with TONIC; an inspirational and innovative surf therapy project reaching and helping an ever increasing number of people which uses the sea as a therapeutic tool for reaching and supporting people.

-Working closely with Clynfyw’s Learning Centre everyone can gain accredited qualifications, boosting self-esteem and becoming more employable in the process.
+Working closely with Clynfyw’s Learning Centre everyone can gain certificated qualifications, boosting self-esteem and becoming more employable in the process.

 Open 10-3.00 Monday, Tuesday, Thursday, Friday.
 For more info, please get in touch.